Aber-TB/AMBoP/README.md

 14. DP4R - Number of supporting reverse reads.
 15. SUPPORT - Percentage of reads needed to support an alternative site.
 16. CLEANUP - Sets the level of file cleanup after completed runtime.
-17. LLUMINACLIP - Set which adapter and other illumina-specific sequences to be cut from the read.
+17. ILLUMINACLIP - Set which adapter and other illumina-specific sequences to be cut from the read.
 18. SLIDINGWINDOW - Set sliding window size to analyse average quality of read.
 19. MINLEN - Set minimum allowed length of read.
 20. AVGQUAL - Set the average quality score used to remove read.